Pay bill with credit card

 Eligibility*

-The Scotia Momentum Visa Infinite Card comes with a whopping 4% cash back on all your recurring bill payments and subscriptions.
+The Scotia Momentum Visa Infinite Card comes with a whopping 4% cash back on all your recurring bill payments and subscriptions up to a generous limit of $25,000.

-So, for example, if your total monthly bill amount was $500, you'd save $20 just by using this card.
+So, for example, if your total monthly bills were $500, you'd save $20 just by using this card.

-Not to mention that the 4% cash-back rate also applies to your grocery purchases!
+Not to mention, the 4% cash-back rate also applies to your grocery purchases!

 This credit card also comes with fantastic travel insurance coverage if you travel frequently.